Shahriar-Kariman/CS3383_Assignment_3/Assignment_3.md

 ## Question 5 - Median Value of an Unsorted Array

-I am going to be honest I struggled with this question for a bit but I finally figured out that maybe expecteed running time is the same as average running time and that made me think about quick sort which is not fair cause we didn't even go over quicksort in class and I had completely forgotten about it up to this point as a matter of fact I distinctly recall the professor mentioning that he was not going to give us questions about quicksort.
+I am going to be honest I struggled with this question for a bit but I finally figured out that maybe expected running time is the same as average running time and that made me think about quick sort which is not fair cause we didn't even go over quicksort in class and I had completely forgotten about it up to this point as a matter of fact I distinctly recall the professor mentioning that he was not going to give us questions about quicksort.

 ```py
 def modifiedQuickSort(A, start, end):